miller9/Polla/README.md

 # README

-> This is a Ruby on Rails application that allows users to create their own portfolios.
+> This is a Ruby on Rails application that allows users to create their own football games bets.

 ### Features

 - Real time chat engine for comments
-- Blog
+- Personal Sessions
-- Portfolio
+- Bets Page
-- Drag and drop intereface
+- Drag and drop interface

-### Code Example
+### Original Readme

-'''ruby
-def my_great_method
-	puts "here it is"
-end
-'''

-'''javascript
-alert('Hi there');
-'''

 This README would normally document whatever steps are necessary to get the application up and running.